molecula/documentation/data-ingestion/saas/streaming/tutorials/_posts/2022-03-31-csv-tutorial.md

 ### Autenticate and retrieve Identity Token

-Using the `requests` library we'll send an HTTP POST request with your username and password.
+Using the `requests` library, we'll send an HTTP POST request with your username and password.
 If successful, the API will return a JSON object containing your credentials.
 For the purpose of further API calls, the property of interest is the `IdToken`.

 ```python
 def featurebase_authenticate(username, password):